Film, Video, and Photography

 This individualized process of creation, along with our internationally recognized faculty, excellent technical facilities, and staff support, ensures that Hampshire students can develop their fullest artistic visions along with the tools to produce them.

-Students are given the necessary foundations in form, technique, and production skills, while being encouraged to examine the theoretical and critical contexts and the current practices and debates that will inform their artistic expression.
+Students are given the necessary foundations in form,and technique while being encouraged to examine the critical contexts, debates and practices that will inform their artistic expression.

 Student Project Titles

 - No Fortunate One

 - Domestic Taxonomies: A Film and Video Installation

 - The Poetics of the Fragment

 - Photography I